 Her children, Tanya D. Winston Lewis and Sharon R. Brown (Steven), grandchildren, Sean Winston Sr., Deontre Winston Sr., (Terra), Brandon Winston Sr., LaKeitra Brown Leal (Gerardo), Steven Brown, Jr., Cierra Brown, Diamond Tabron (Christina), and eight great grandchildren.

-To send flowers to Arnette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arnette Elmore, please visit our floral store.